 2. Make a List (before you start shopping)

-Grab a pen and some paper.
+Grab a pen and some paper (or get our free Christmas Budget Template).
 Start making a list of everyone you want to buy a gift for.

 Remember to include these following items:

 Also, don’t forget to include the extra food and groceries for any fun gatherings planned.
 Have you ever considered experiences for Christmas gifts?